 London’s Chinatown is just a six-minute walk away.

-Chinatown is a great place to wander and look in at the shops, markets, and supermarkets at the wares from Chinese and other Asian immigrant nations living in London.
+Chinatown is a great place to wander and look in at the shops, markets, and supermarkets at the wares from Chinese and other Asian nations.

 It is also one of my favorite areas to go for dinner.

-Plum Valley and Imperial China have delicious food and atmosphere ideal for a sit-down meal, Jen Café is great for a quick bite and Kowloon Bakery my top pick if you’re short on time and need to grab and go.
+Kowloon Bakery is my top pick if you’re short on time and need to grab and go.

 After you’ve been fed, go to see the West End Show you managed to get tickets for earlier.

 If musicals aren’t your thing, walk three minutes to Frith Street to Ronnie Scott’s Jazz Bar to hear some of London’s finest musicians.

 Hours: Gerrard Street 24 hours.
 Shops generally 9am-8pm, restaurants and bars individual times, but most around 12pm-10pm for restaurants and until 12am for bars.